 Japanese name: Suzumebachi

-Frequently growing larger than 5cm, and equipped with a 1cm stinger, this last hell spawn on the list sports wings to top it off.
+Frequently growing larger than 5cm, and equipped with a 1cm stinger, this last hellspawn on the list sports wings to top it off.
 It is a subspecies of the Asian giant hornet, the largest hornet in the world.
 Its Japanese name literally means sparrow bee due to its large size.
-Their venom is potentially fatal and every year, people in Japan die from the allergic shock caused by getting stung.
+Their venom is potentially fatal and every year, a number of people in Japan die from the allergic shock caused by getting stung.
 A rule of thumb is that one sting won’t kill you (as long as you aren’t allergic to bees), but several can.
 Either way, if you happen to get stung by one, immediately wash it with water and squeeze (don’t suck) out the poison.
-Apply and antihistamine cream if you have one and go to the hospital.
+Apply an antihistamine cream if you have one and go to the hospital.
 Don’t take risks with this one.

 They are around from spring to late summer and luckily are unlikely to invade your home.
 If you happen to find a nest around your house, inform the authorities who will remove it.
 In parks, you sometimes find warning signs for hornet nests, so stay clear of those areas.
 A final—though hard-to-follow—word of advice is to stay calm if you encounter one.
 They are quite aggressive and waving your hands around will make them even more so.